sodabrew/puppet-dashboard/README.markdown

 2. Create a `config/database.yml` file to specify Puppet Dashboard's database configuration.
 Please see the `config/database.yml.example` file for further details about database configurations and environments.
 These files paths are relative to the path of the Puppet Dashboard software containing this `README.markdown` file.

+3. Configure MySQL maximum packet size, to permit larger rows in the database.
+Puppet Dashboard can send up to 17MB of data in a single row, although it is extraordinarily rare that it will.
+You should configure your server `my.cnf` to increase the limit to at least 24MB (32MB or more recommended), and restart MySQL for this to take effect.
+(See [the MySQL documentation][http://dev.mysql.com/doc/refman/5.1/en/server-system-variables.html#sysvar_max_allowed_packet] for more details, and how to up the limit without restarting.)

+           # Allowing 32MB ensures our 17MB row with plenty of spare room
+           max_allowed_packet = 32M

-3. Setup a MySQL database server, create a user and database for use with the Puppet Dashboard by either:
+4. Setup a MySQL database server, create a user and database for use with the Puppet Dashboard by either:

     1. Using a `rake` task to create just the database from settings in the `config/database.yml` file.
 You must `cd` into the directory with the Puppet Dashboard software containing this `README.markdown` file before running these commands: